 Tarnishing a provider’s good name?

 This brings us to the statistical part of the article, triggered by a recent poll asking, ‘Which of these game studio brands do you trust the most?’
-Sixteen accredited providers were listed for readers to anonymously click on those they trusted the most.
+In total, 16 accredited providers were listed for readers to vote for those they trust the most.
 For increased legitimacy, an external service called Strawpoll was used to conduct the poll.
-After all the feedback that’s been flying back and forward recently, the results were not wholly surprising.
+After all the debate regarding fake money crypto streamers, the results were not totally surprising.

 The top five spots were occupied by Big Time Gaming, Nolimit City, Push Gaming, Relax Gaming, and Play’n GO.
-Taking the dubious honour of coming in last place was Pragmatic Play.
-The first reaction is to ask why this is the case?
-Pragmatic Play is based in Europe and holds licenses from the MGA, amongst others, which can be verified at the regulators’ site in moments.
-Pragmatic Play’s games can be found at major, legitimate online casinos and are enjoyed by many players.
+Ending up in the bottom position was Pragmatic Play, which, of course, begs the question, why?
+Pragmatic Play is based in Europe and holds licenses from the MGA, amongst others, which can be verified in moments by checking with the regulators.
+Moreover, Pragmatic Play games can be found at well-established, legitimate online casinos and are enjoyed by many players.
 So why so few votes?

 What makes a provider trustworthy?

 So why do studios like Big Time Gaming, Nolimit City, Push Gaming, and Relax Gaming perform so well in a poll like this?
 It’s hard to know for sure – it could be simple things, such as the fact that most of them offer fixed RTP.
 But one thing they have in common is that they regularly interact with the community; they answer questions, they listen to feedback, and they offer transparency through their documentation.
 When it comes to Big Time Gaming, CEO Nik Robinson has been so active in the community that many community members over time may even have started to regard him as “one of the guys”.